 The other two phrases are both fine to use though!
 They’re often followed with « 付き合ってください »(Tsukiatte kudasai – Please go out with me) to seal the deal.

-As with everywhere else, Japan has its fair share of people looking to find someone to hookup with.
+As with everywhere else, Japan has its fair share of people looking to find someone to hook up with.
 In Japan, besides the nightlife scene, it’s particularly popular to try to pick people up in busy areas of cities, such as train stations and near arcades.

 This is called « ナンパ » (Nanpa – Men picking up girls) and « 逆ナン » (Gyakunan – Women picking up men).

-Generally, the idea of « ナンパ » is looked down on, but that doesn’t stop it happening.
+Generally, the idea of « ナンパ » is looked down on, but that doesn’t stop it from happening.
 It’s much less common nowadays with the rise of dating apps, but if you’re in Tokyo you might encounter it!

-Here’s the kind of Japanese phrases you can expect to hear from those looking to pick people up:カラオケ行かない？ - Karaoke ikanai? – Want to go to Karaoke with me? 一緒に飲みに行かない？ - Want to go drinking together? うちの犬、見に来ない？ - Do you want to come see my dog?
+Here are the kind of Japanese phrases you can expect to hear from those looking to pick people up:カラオケ行かない？ - Karaoke ikanai? – Want to go to Karaoke with me? 一緒に飲みに行かない？ - Want to go drinking together? うちの犬、見に来ない？ - Do you want to come see my dog?

 As you can imagine, « ナンパ » is generally not the best way to look for a committed relationship.
 However, if you’re looking to meet people and have some fun, maybe do some research and give it a try!